 - Journey to the Ring: Behind the Scenes with the 2010 NBA Champion Lakers

 No doubt Phil Jackson has aced both basketball and books.

 Don’t Forget: Best Chess Books for Advanced Players

 These books are available to be bought on Amazon and Barnes and Noble.

 All the books are autobiographical.
-The players have taken the help of professional writers to tell their stories better.
+The players have used professional writers' help to better tell their stories.